SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/07-Homework.md

 Printing the salary is pretty straightforward.

-However, since the manager has an additional bonus to his salary, it’s best to get the whole sum with an internal function, that the manager can **override**.
+However, since the manager has an added bonus to his salary, it’s best to get the whole sum with an internal function, that the manager can **override**.

 [image assetsSrc="Angular-Introduction-11.png" /]

-Now any objects that inherit from Employee will have all of its properties as well as anything new that’s defined in their declaration.
+Now any objects that inherit from Employee will have all of their properties as well as anything new that’s defined in their declaration.

 To inherit (extend) a class, a new class is defined with the **extends** keyword after its name.